guacamole/docs/pages/index.md

 ---

-- {% ascii "key" /%}
+- {% ascii "door" /%}

   {% item %}

   ### Open source {% .jumbo %}

-  Maintain full control over your code and content.
-Markdoc is open-source and fully extensible.
+  OpenRegistry is fully open source.
+Our codebase is public and uses MIT license.
+  We are driven by open source community and this is our effort towards giving back.
   {% /item %}

-- {% ascii "pencil" /%}
+- {% ascii "distributed" /%}

   {% item %}

-  ### Developer & writer friendly {% .jumbo %}
+  ### Decentralised {% .jumbo %}

-  Markdoc delivers a powerful, flexible, developer experience (DX) with an equally capable authoring experience (AX).
+  One of the most appealing feature of OpenRegistry is it's decentralised nature, and our collaborations with various Web3 projects like Akash, IPFS, Filebae, Storj and iExec are what make it possible.

   {% /item %}

-- {% ascii "card" /%}
+- {% ascii "globe" /%}

   {% item %}

-  ### Adopt anywhere {% .jumbo %}
+  ### Reliable and Available {% .jumbo %}

-  Use Markdoc to create interactive documentation experiences, static content sites, authoring tooling, and more.
+  OpenRegistry is built on the foundation of OSS and Web3 communities.
+Our promise is to keep our system transparent while maintaining the best of our performance.

   {% /item %}